 15. Take a Moment to Reflect at Veteran's Memorial Park

 At 2.5 acres, Veteran's Memorial Park isn't large.
 What it lacks in size, however, the park makes up for in both beauty and heart.
 Multiple memorials lie in this perfectly manicured park, set serenely against towering trees.

-The park is also host to a lovely boardwalk and fishing pier, which is often spotted with anglers hoping to real in "a big one."
+The park is also host to a lovely boardwalk and fishing pier, which is often spotted with anglers hoping to reel in a good catch.
 The on-site boat launch is another draw, as are the picnic areas, benches, and restrooms.